phrase/react-intl-phraseapp/README.md

 #### Using the US Datacenter with ICE

-In addition to `phraseEnabled` and `projectId` in the config, also set the US datacenter to enable working through the US endpoints.
+In addition to the settings in your config, set the US datacenter to enable it working with the US endpoints.
 ```js

   datacenter: 'us',